pedrosans/procris/README.md

 ### Vim

-Poco borows Vim commands and keys to manipulate buffers.
+Poco borrows Vim commands and keys to manipulate buffers.
 A buffer means both an application and a window.
 So the bellow commands will:

-`:ls` lists current windows
+`:ls` lists current windows.

-`:b4` change the focus to the window number 4
+`:b4` change the focus to the window number 4.

-`:buffer term` brings the focus to the the window containing `term` in the title, if any.
+`:buffer term` brings the focus to the window containing `term` in the title if any.

 `:bd` closes the current window.

-`:edit calc` launchs an application containing `calc` in the name like a calculator app.
+`:edit calc` launch an application containing `calc` in the name like a calculator app.

 ### Commands

 `reading.start` <kbd>Ctrl</kbd> + <kbd>q</kbd>

-		Start a reading, the process of to open a window and waiting the following key, that can eather be a command key or colon to open the colon promt.
+		Start a reading, the process of to open a window and waiting for the following key, which can either be a command key or colon to open the colon prompt.

 `layout.move_to_master` <kbd>Ctrl</kbd> + <kbd>Return</kbd>